s3rgeym/s3rgeym/README.md

 - Multi-stage interviews — maximum 2-3 stages.
 - Test assignments — evaluate my GitHub code.
 - Interviews without a technical specialist.
-- Unreasonable interview tasks.
-- Disrespect, such as no response to applications.
-- Requests to install specific programs for calls when even Telegram is sufficient.

 ### Summary